Capacity: 32,500 (all seated)

 The stadium has been built in such a way, that if required, an additional tier could be built onto the East Stand.
 This would increase the capacity to just under 42,000.

 Away supporters are housed in the North East corner of the stadium, where just over 3,000 fans can be accommodated.
 The view of the playing action is good (although you are set well back from the pitch) as well as the facilities available.
-The concourse is comfortable and there is your normal range of hot dogs, burgers and pies available.
-There are television screens on the concourse showing the game going on within the stadium.
+The concourse is comfortable with television screens showing the game going on within the stadium.
 My only slight grumble was that the gents toilets are poorly designed.
 They have a narrow 'zig zag corridor' of an entrance which hindered people coming in or out and didn't help the major traffic flow at half time!
 On the positive side though, the atmosphere within the stadium was good, with the home fans singing on both sides of the away section.
 The atmosphere is further boosted by a huge bare chested drummer, who is located at the back of the home section, immediately to the left of the away fans.
 The stewarding was also pretty relaxed.
 The teams come out to the Post Horn Gallop tune, reminiscent of fox hunting!
 (Leicester are nicknamed the Foxes).

 Paul Groombridge a visiting Gillingham fan adds; 'From the far upper seats of the away section, the view was pretty good, though from there, you'd probably complain of being too far away from the action (I thought it was okay).
 One good thing about being at the top of the away section - you can use the plastic transparent panels as pretty good drums when singing!'.
-Food on offer inside includes; Burgers (£4), Hot Dogs (£3.80), Pukka Pies (£3.40), plus Baguettes and Wraps (£3.20).
+Food on offer inside includes; Double Cheeseburgers (£5.50), Cheeseburgers (£4), Hot Dogs (£4), Chicken Pies (£3.50), Steak and Kidney Pies (£3.50) and Cheese and Onion Pasties £3.50).

 I have received a number of reports of away fans being treated somewhat heavily handed by the local constabulary around the stadium and of some even being 'frog marched' from the railway station to the ground.
 Although these measures may be deemed necessary, in order to prevent violent disorder, is doesn't do much for the overall away day experience at Leicester.
 Stuart Bible informs me; 'Just to confirm that the Police presence at Leicester Station is completely over the top.
 As a visiting QPR fan recently we were 'guided' to the Hind Pub & promptly asked to drink up at 2pm.
 All 25 of us were then escorted by 38 Police (I counted them) a Dog & 3 Police vans.
 Of the 25 were 3 children under 10!
 They should save their heavy handedness for the day that there might be a real threat of trouble'.

-The ground is walkable from the city centre (15-20 minutes), where there are plenty of pubs to be found.
-Most of the pubs near to the stadium are home fans only.
+Otherwise the stadium is walkable from the city centre (15-20 minutes), where there are plenty of pubs to be found.
+Most of the pubs near to the stadium, are as you would expect for home fans only.
 In particular 'The F Bar' should be avoided by visiting supporters.
 Plus the 'Symphony Rooms' located just over the road from the away end, is another home fans bar.

 Otherwise alcohol is available inside the stadium, however this can be a bit of a 'hit and miss affair' depending on which team you support.
 Richard Aquilina a visiting Bristol Rovers fan explains; 'Certainly alcohol wasn't available in the away end on our visit.
 The pumps were covered with black bags and the signs were covered with cardboard!
 When I enquired further it appears that alcohol is not sold for high profile games.
 By high profile I think they mean more than a few hundred fans as there obviously isn't any history between Leicester and Rovers as this is the first time we met at this level'.
-If you are lucky enough that alcohol is available then it is in the form of; Lager, Bitter, Cider (all £3.70).
-Plus bottles of Singha (£3).
+If you are lucky enough that alcohol is available then it is in the form of; Singha Lager (£3.40 bottle), IPA Bitter (£3.90 pint) and Stowford Press Cider (£3.80 can).

 For a pint and hot food on match days, the SOARING EAGLE SPUR STEAK & GRILL couldn’t be more convenient.